leenham/micromarkdown.js/README.md

 * You can only declare one variable at one time.
 * Each declaration must be ended with ';'
 * The Strategy I choose is text substitution.(After parsing code, before parsing the rest grammars)

+Existing bugs:
+* declarations cannot be performed row by row, otherwise the interpreter will go wrooooong.
+I do not know Y.